Identifying Risk In BDCs - The Goldman Sachs BDC Example

 (2) Rising NAV - GSBD is a fail with a -2.20% LTM NAV change compared to sector average -0.41% - and there were some really bad BDCs skewing the average down.
 Grade = Fail.

-(3) A lower than sector average Portfolio Company Weighted Average Yield - GSBD's PWAY = 11.80% compared to sector average of 10.95%.
+(3) A lower-than-sector average Portfolio Company Weighted Average Yield - GSBD's PWAY = 11.80% compared to sector average of 10.95%.
 Grade = Fail.

 (4) High income projection accuracy when looking at the annual NII numbers.
 GSBD has two year with positive years at 4% and -3% in 2017.
 Grade = B+.